microsoft/live-share/docs/getting-started.md

     > **Troubleshooting Tip:** When using VS Code, be sure you've **started the tool at least once** after installing Visual Studio Live Share before opening/re-opening the invite page.
 Still having trouble?
 See [manually joining](#manually-joining).

-3. **Sign-in from within your IDE/editor**
+3. **Sign in from within your IDE/editor**

-    If you have not done so already, you will be prompted to sign into the Visual Studio Live Share service.
+    If you have not done so already, you will be prompted to sign into Visual Studio Live Share.
 See [signing into the Visual Studio Live Share from within your IDE/editor](#signing-into-visual-studio-live-share-from-within-your-ideeditor).
 You **do not need to be signed up or accepted into the private limited preview** to participate in a collaboration session.

 4. **Collaborate!**